 You'll find a huge array of goods, a good bunch of it being counterfeit, but that's probably a given with such places.
 However, you might find a genuine bargain there.

 If you're taking children then be warned.
 We dud chance upon a small section where there were, erm, adult literature strewn all over the stall.
-So, be wary if you want to avoid awkward questions... almost 8 years ago
+So, be wary if you want to avoid awkward questions... about 8 years ago